-Crew of Quarantined Cruise Begin Second Quarantine in Passenger Cabins
+Crew of Coronavirus-Stricken Diamond Princess Begin Second Quarantine in Passenger Cabins

 Related Stories

 The number of coronavirus cases on the Diamond Princess, docked in Yokohama, Japan, has increased rapidly since the first patients were confirmed two weeks ago.
-As of Wednesday, there were 542 coronavirus cases among the 3,645 passengers and crew on board, making for an infection rate of 15%.
+On Wednesday, as hundreds of passengers packed their bags and readied to leave, Japanese health authorities announced that 79 more people had tested positive for the coronavirus.
+The new additions bring the total number of infections on the cruise to 621 among the 3,645 passengers and crew on board, making for an infection rate of around 17%.

 The cruise is the largest cluster of novel coronavirus cases outside of mainland China, where over 74,000 have been diagnosed and more than 2,000 have died.

 Read more: Inside Life on the Crew Decks on Coronavirus-Stricken Diamond Princess Cruise Ship